BabylonJS/OldDocumentationSite/content/resources/Exporter/3DSMax.md

 * __Do not optimize animations__.
 You should check this option if animations are not exported correctly.
 * Create a default skybox from the environment texture when scene is being loaded.
 An environmnent texture must be setup to enable this feature.
 * Set the blur effect intensity applied to the skybox texture.
 By default it is slightly blurred.
 Setting value to 0 disables the blur effect.
+* __Add a default light, if no light is exported__.
+If this option is checked and there is no light selected for the export, an hemispheric light is added in the exported scene.
+By default this option is checked.

 ![Scene properties](/img/exporters/3DSMax/6_properties_window.jpg)